Willie Calhoun Player Props: Yankees vs. Guardians

 Willie Calhoun At The Plate

-- This year, Calhoun has recorded at least one hit in seven of 12 games (58.3%), and had multiple hits twice.
+- Calhoun has gotten a hit in seven of 13 games this season (53.8%), with multiple hits twice.

-- He has not gone deep in his 12 games this year.
+- In 13 games played this season, he has not hit a long ball.

 - Calhoun has had an RBI in three games this season.